Last Updated on by Karl

 A spicy element is what can make your readers feel strong emotions.
 It spices their brains and lets them feel awesome.
 Such emotions as outrage are also emotions.
 But don’t go too far.

 Acting is one of the most necessary steps here.
 What do you usually do, when you have written the article and posted it?
 Yep, you share it.
 Share your work everywhere.
 But again – don’t go too far and don’t invade all social media at once.

 Or – if you are so eager to share it everywhere you are registered, you can divide the share time into parts.
 What I mean – share it on Facebook, Twitter, Google+, LinkedIn the day it is published, the next day share it on the other 4 social media, and so on.
 Thus, you’ll have a good deal of shares, but they won’t seem very spammy and intrusive.

 More than that, you may ask people to share it.
 One very delicate moment – don’t beg and plead.
 That won’t work.
-Just say in your message/e-mail that you have written an article and if a person you are writing to would like to have a look at it.
+Just say in your message/email that you have written an article and if the person you are writing to would like to have a look at it.
 Then, after you get an answer, you may send the link.

 And that’s how many that backlinks and shares they got: